 President and Mrs. Teague will host a reception in the Olewine Dining Commons to personally congratulate graduates, parents, and spouses on this milestone occasion.
 Light refreshments will be served.
 The event is complimentary but reservations are requested.
 Click to submit your questions.

-After fall break, graduates will receive an email from the Registrar’s Office (sent via the ticketing service Eventrbite) with their 6 ceremony tickets.
-Please email firstname.lastname@example.org with questions about your tickets.
+Graduates will receive their 6 tickets at the mandatory rehearsal on the day of the ceremony.
+Please email email@example.com with questions regarding tickets.
 All guests must have a ticket regardless of age, except for infants in carriers that will not occupy a seat.
 Live streaming is provided on campus for guests without a ticket.

 Your regalia may be picked up at the Solution Center in the Esbenshade Lobby in Lancaster, PA beginning the week before the ceremony.
 If you are not able to pick it up early, we will have it available for you at the rehearsal.
 There are usually ironing stations set up to use that day, but the lines to use them are long.
 Ideally, you can pick up your robe by the night before or sooner.